ubclaunchpad/microvan/README.md

 #### Django Backend

 1. `cd` into backend folder
+2. Make a copy of sample.env, rename it to .env, and fill out the environment variables.
-2. run `pipenv install` to install dependencies
+3. run `pipenv install` to install dependencies
-3. run `pipenv shell` to enter virtual environment
+4. run `pipenv shell` to enter virtual environment
-4. run `pipenv run start`
+5. run `pipenv run start`

 #### NextJS Frontend